Technical Frequently Asked Questions (FAQ)

 contractor, responsible for building the optical telescope, spacecraft bus,

-and sunshield and preparing the observatory for launch.
-NGST is leading a
+and sunshield, and for preparing the observatory for launch.
+NGAS is leading a

-team including three major sub-contractors: Ball Aerospace, ITT Exelis , and Alliant Techsystems (ATK).
+team including three major sub-contractors: Ball Aerospace, Harris (formerly ITT-Exelis), and Orbital-ATK (formerly ATK).

 The three principal beryllium mirror

-subcontractors to Ball Aerospace are Tinsley Laboratories, Axsys
+subcontractors to Ball Aerospace are Coherant (formerly Tinsley Laboratories), General Dynamics Global Imaging Technologies (formerly Axsys

-Technologies, and Brush Wellman Inc. The instrument complement is provided
+Technologies), and Materion (formerly Brush Wellman Inc.) The instrument complement is provided

 - The Mid-Infrared Instrument (MIRI) is provided by a consortium of European countries and the European Space Agency (ESA) and the NASA Jet Propulsion Laboratory (JPL) with detectors from Raytheon Vision Systems.